 Natural activities increase a healthy metabolism because they keep the organs that make up your metabolism active all day.

-Non-exercise activity thermogenic (NEAT) plays a crucial role in improving your metabolism.
+Non-exercise activity thermogenic (NEAT) plays a crucial role in improving metabolism.
 They prevent you from living a sedentary lifestyle.
 The world health organization determined that a sedentary lifestyle and processed foods were the leading causes of obesity.
 Many studies revealed that sitting is now the new smoking.
 Natural activities keep you away from chairs and couches and keep you moving during the day.
-The best natural activities are walking and standing.
+The best biological activities are walking and standing.
 An average person burns 200 calories an hour from standing and 360 calories walking.
-The major benefits of natural activities are:
+The significant benefits of physical activities are:

 - Prevents joint and muscle stiffness